-Monday-Thursday 8:00 a.m 9:00 p.m.

-Friday 8:00 a.m 6:00 p.m.
+Monday-Thursday 8:00 a.m. - 9:00 p.m.
+Friday 8:00 a.m. - 4:00 p.m.

-Saturday 8:30 a.m 5:00 p.m.

-Sunday Open during exam

-periods

 Lexis/Nexis and Westlaw computerized legal research databases are for educational purposes only.
 Sending or viewing offensive material while on campus is strictly prohibited and may result in dismissal.
 Students using the library for commercial purposes are subject to dismissal.
 The library is for the exclusive use of law students for study and research.
 Talking, socializing, and other disruptive activities are not permitted.
 No food or beverages of any kind are allowed in the library.